 The UK is grappling with the same issues in primary care but in a context unique to each country.
-The briefing and guidance on this page is for England, versions for Northern Ireland, Wales and Scotland are coming November 2016.
+The briefing and guidance on this page are tailored for England and Wales.
+Versions for Northern Ireland and Scotland are in development, to be published in January.

 Physiotherapy in primary care - evidence and examples